Dreamworld (Australia): 2010s

-At a shareholders conference on 23 August 2019, Ardent Leisure confirmed that the Sky Voyager 'flying theatre' simulator ride would open to the public that day.
+At a shareholders conference on 23 August 2019, Ardent Leisure confirmed that the Sky Voyager "flying theatre" simulator ride would open to the public that day.
 The $17-million Sky Voyager was built in partnership with Brogent Technologies on the site of the former Dreamworld Cinema.
 It was originally scheduled to open in late 2018, but was delayed due to issues with design registration.
 During the conference, Ardent further committed to a $50-million investment in their Dreamworld and WhiteWater World properties over the coming three to five years.
-A $30-million launched roller coaster built by Mack Rides is scheduled to begin construction in early 2020.
-The coaster's layout will be based on Europa-Park's Blue Fire coaster.
-A semi-shuttle multi-launch system will be used; a transfer-track will transport riders to the launch track, where the train is launched forwards, then backwards up a vertical spike, then forwards again to complete the track's layout.
-The coaster will feature 1,200 m (3,937 ft) of track, a top speed of 105 km/h (65 mph), maximum height of 38 m (124 ft), and four inversions.
-In addition, the last row of each train will feature backwards-facing spinning cars.
-The park also confirmed that ABC Kids World will receive a multi-million dollar revamp, with confirmation of a new ride to come and further details to be announced at a later date.
+A $30-million launched roller coaster built by Mack Rides was scheduled to begin construction in early 2020.
+The coaster's layout would be based on Europa-Park's Blue Fire coaster.
+A semi-shuttle multi-launch system would be used; a transfer-track will transport riders to the launch track, where the train is launched forwards, then backwards up a vertical spike, then forwards again to complete the track's layout.
+The coaster features 1,200 m (3,937 ft) of track, a top speed of 105 km/h (65 mph), maximum height of 38 m (124 ft), and four inversions.
+In addition, the last row of each train would feature backwards-facing spinning cars.
+The park also confirmed that ABC Kids World would receive a multi-million dollar revamp, with confirmation of a new ride to come and further details to be announced at a later date.

 On 22 June 2019, six children were arrested after they burnt down the Big Brother house.
 The children were found at Coomera railway station shortly after the arson.
 Two of the children were charged with vandalism.
 The house was completely destroyed and it was demolished along with the Dreamworld Studios shortly after.
-The wind that day blew the smoke away from the park so the park didn't need to evacuate and nobody was injured.
+The wind that day blew the smoke away from the park so the park did not need to evacuate and nobody was injured.

 Just months after the closure of Wipeout, the park announced on 25 October 2019, that the Tower of Terror ll would cease operation on 3 November of the same year.
 The park cited "focusing our investment on the future and delivering new, world-class attractions for you to enjoy" as the reason for closing the attraction.
 The park confirmed that The Giant Drop will continue to operate as normal, with the Tower of Terror II track being removed from the Dreamworld Tower structure over time.
 The press release also included confirmation that a new thrill ride would be announced sometime in the next year as the park continued forward with their multi-million dollar expansion.